dortania/OpenCore-Install-Guide/config.plist/skylake.md

 **Quirks**:

 * **AppleCpuPmCfgLock**: NO
-  * Only needed when CFG-Lock can't be disabled in BIOS, Clover counterpart would be AppleIntelCPUPM
+  * Only needed when CFG-Lock can't be disabled in BIOS, Clover counterpart would be AppleIntelCPUPM. **Please verify you can disable CFG-Lock, most systems won't boot with it on so requiring  use of this quirk**
 * **AppleXcpmCfgLock**: NO
-  * Only needed when CFG-Lock can't be disabled in BIOS, Clover counterpart would be KernelPM
+  * Only needed when CFG-Lock can't be disabled in BIOS, Clover counterpart would be KernelPM. **Please verify you can disable CFG-Lock, most systems won't boot with it on so requiring  use of this quirk**
 * **AppleXcpmExtraMsrs**: NO
   * Disables multiple MSR access needed for unsupported CPUs like Pentiums and certain Xeons
 * **CustomSMBIOSGuid**: NO